ccdcoe/CDMCS/common/vagrant.intro.md

 vagrant ssh
 ```

+Note that vagrant is meant for development and thus SSH access must be preconfigured from box provider.
+SSH keys are packaged into the box itself.
+System is designed for ease of use not security.
 Prior command is roughly equvelant to this regular openssh-client command.

 ```
 ssh -i .vagrant/machines/bridge/virtualbox/private_key vagrant@192.168.13.254
 ```

+Common practice is to create a regular user `vagrant` with password `vagrant`.
+That user has passwordless sudo privilege to the system.
+But actual user name and default password is up to box author.

-### start over
+## start over

-Sometimes you will mess up your box while developing and it is going to be easier to destroy everyting and start from scratch.
+Sometimes you will mess up your box while developing and it is going to be easier to destroy everything and start from scratch.
 Do not be afraid of doing that, this is why Vagrant was created in the first place.
+Just make sure you update any deployment scripts with any progress you do not wish to lose.

 ```
 vagrant destroy